carpentries-incubator/hpc-intro/_episodes/095-writing-good-code.md

 ```
 {: .language-bash}

-Print environment, if someone else has problems replicating the problem, it will likely come down to differences in your enviroment.
+Print environment, if someone else has problems replicating the problem, it will likely come down to differences in your environment.

 ```
 cat $0